PiGrieco/WordOfPrompt-Integration/README.md

 markdown
 # Advllm SDK RecSys AgenticRag Multi-Agent Workflow GraphRAG

 Advllm is a Python SDK for building recommendation systems for advertising based on language models.
-This SDK provides tools for interacting with various models and services.
+This SDK provides tools for interacting with various models and services, facilitating the creation of advertising pipelines for products, documents, and .

 <div align="center">
     <img src="assets/AgenticRAGV2.png"/></br>